Can hypnotic suggestion help when managing pain after a stroke?

-Have a cup of coffee or a bottle of coke backed up by a bunch of Becky’s or some more junk food.
+Have a cup of coffee or a bottle of Coke backed up by a bunch of Becky’s or some more junk food.
 And then also you get that sugar fix and that high for 45 minutes and then your blood sugar crashes again and you go through that cycle.
 You got to break that cycle.

-I like what you just said that because a lot of people don’t understand the addiction to food and how food addictions work and some of the work that I’m doing is To bring awareness as to how to overcome eating, especially for people recovering from a brain injury, overcome eating things like wheat, and grains, because they actually don’t help in the recovery process and somebody recovering from a brain injury would be better off not eating carbohydrates like that.
+I like what you just said because a lot of people don’t understand the addiction to food and how food addictions work and some of the work that I’m doing is To bring awareness as to how to overcome eating, especially for people recovering from a brain injury, overcome eating things like wheat, and grains, because they actually don’t help in the recovery process and somebody recovering from a brain injury would be better off not eating carbohydrates like that.

 So if people eat carbohydrates, like any kind of vegetable, I’m up for that there’s no problem there.
-And even if they have fruit in the form of an orange rather than in the form of a juice, then I’m up for that as well.
-But they’re the grains and the big issue with that is that it does exactly that it It raises blood, insulin levels, or blood glucose levels or blood sugar levels.
+And even if they have fruit in the form of an orange rather than in the form of juice, then I’m up for that as well.
+But they’re the grains and the big issue with that is that it does exactly that It raises blood, insulin levels, or blood glucose levels or blood sugar levels.

 And that makes the body feel a certain way, just like any addict from either heroin or cocaine or anything like that.
 And then the body starts to enjoy that feeling of additional let’s call it energy or a higher level of you know, resource or something.
 And when it doesn’t have it, the buddy says, Well, you know what, we were probably getting a little more out of you when we were at that higher peak energy level or resource level that we could draw on.

-They’re what tend to cause a weakness in arteries.
-And in my case, I believe that my diet potentially caused a weakness in one of the smallest veins being the weakest link and it allowed it to just get weak around the edges and when I got stressed, then I increased my blood pressure through effort or exercise or work you just created a reason why that leak could occur and the leak occurred.
-Because what blood sugars do is they damage collagen, collagen in the body.
+They’re what tends to cause weakness in arteries.
+And in my case, I believe that my diet potentially caused a weakness in one of the smallest veins being the weakest link and it allowed it to just get weak around the edges when I got stressed, then I increased my blood pressure through effort or exercise or work you just created a reason why that leak could occur and the leak occurred.
+Because what blood sugars do is damage collagen, collagen in the body.

 So we’ve attached this, oh, I ate that food last time.
 I actually felt better.
 Let me eat the same food again.
 Let me get back to those high levels and I’ll feel okay.
-So what you’re saying about cigarettes and about other addictive substances is the second kind of thing, foods and cigarettes and all those can play a similar role in taking us out of our own control where we don’t are not in control of ourselves where a substance is in control of ourselves.
+So what you’re saying about cigarettes and about other addictive substances is the second kind of thing, foods and cigarettes and all those can play a similar role in taking us out of our own control where we don’t are in control of ourselves where a substance is in control of ourselves.

 Yeah, I like that because you’re right.
 It is associated with weight loss diets all associated with eating less.
 And when we take people to this place of trying to eat less, they think well, how am I going to survive?
 I need to.
-It’s something they didn’t realized that they can eat a lot more as long as it’s a lot more healthy food.
+It’s something they didn’t realize that they can eat a lot more as long as it’s a lot more healthy food.

 I haven’t said that for a while.